siriusdemon/Build-Your-Own-Face-Model/detection/README-en.md

 ### Wishes

-Anyone who have saw, heard, inspected or use this repo gains temporary happiness and everlasting happiness.
+Anyone who have saw, heard, inspected or used this repo gains temporary happiness and everlasting happiness.